 - Lodging: you may save money if you book your sleeping arrangements ahead of time.
 On the other hand, it’s sometimes stressful if you want to stay longer in a city that you were not planning on.
 Allow enough time to make life simple by making reservations with a little give and take if possible.
 If you like to book lodging when you make it to the city, hopefully, you can find a room or two.
 It would all depend on how popular that day of the week or time of the year is for traveling in that location.
 Look for lodging that offers a continental breakfast, that’s one less meal you have to purchase.

-- Food/Snacks: make a list of the restaurants you want to visit, check the menus online before you leave.
+- Food/Snacks: make a list of the restaurants you want to visit and check the menus online before you leave.
 Budget food for breakfast, lunch, dinner, and ice cream or other treats.

-- Excursions/Admission Fees: Add the budget amount of each excursion or admission fees you have planned for each day.
+- Excursions/Admission Fees: Add the budget amount of each excursion or admission fee you have planned for each day.

 - Rental Car: if you need to rent a car, look at all the scrapes and possible dents or chips on the car BEFORE you drive off with a rental.
 Check with your insurance agent to see if it makes sense to buy additional insurance when you rent the car.